Bromelioideae/PiHole-with-PiVPN-and-Unbound-on-VPS-/README.md

 # Notes
 ## Troubleshooting
-* Before being able to remotely log in, I had to run the command ```chmod 600 /Users/[your name]/.ssh/PiVPNHOLE.pem```
+* Before being able to remotely log in, you may have to run the command ```chmod 600 /Users/[your name]/.ssh/PiVPNHOLE.pem```
 * After clicking "generate keys" in PiVpn, you may get `/tmp/setupVars.conf permission denied`.
 I solved this by deleting that file.
 * You may need to run the piVpn script as sudo.
 Run with `curl -L https://install.pivpn.io |  sudo bash`
+* If, e.g., after reboot, the wg0 interface isn't up before Pi-hole is ready (more precisely, the pihole-FTL service is started), you may experience that Pi-hole doesn't listen on the Wireguard interface.
+This can be mitigated by artificially delaying the start of Pi-hole using, e.g., the config option

+`DELAY_STARTUP=5`
+in /etc/pihole/pihole-FTL.conf to have Pi-hole delay the start of the DNS server by 5 seconds.

 ## Credits
-* Thanks to @SuspectTyrannosaurus for fixing creating user profiles.
-* Special thanks to @DasJason for inspiring this project, troubleshooting, and various code tips/tricks.
-* Thanks to Thank you to @afruitpie for helping me figure out split-tunnelling and how to download the configuration files.
-* Thanks also to @kryten2k35 for making sure this method of PiHole isn't exposed to the entire world (i.e., double checking port 53 is closed so the DNS isn't public).
-* Thanks to [@bee-san](https://github.com/bee-san) for troubleshooting tips and solutions
+* Thanks to @mgrimace (https://github.com/mgrimace/PiHole-with-PiVPN-and-Unbound-on-VPS-) for being the original source of this config guide.
+* Thanks to u/GoodAlps2607 (https://www.reddit.com/r/pihole/comments/zs0ake/cant_access_admin_panel_pihole_with_pivpn/) for his post that solved hours of chasing down the problem of not being able to connect to the pihole admin page.

 <h2>Support this project</h2>

-If you found this guide helpful, please consider buying me a coffee by clicking the link below.
+If you found this guide helpful, please consider buying the original developer a coffee by clicking the link below.
 I'll do my best to keep this guide up to date and as user-friendly as possible.
 Thank you and take good care!

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=R4QX73RWYB3ZA)